sonuauti/face-spoof-detection/README.md

-# Face Spoof Detection in real time Face Recognition
+# Face Spoof Detection in real time Face Recognition | Android
 Face spoof detection in face recognition systems using Image Distortion Analysis

 - Binary classifier (SVM) is used to detect real and fake faces